Joseph Tapine: 2021

 Tapine made a total of 19 appearances for Canberra in the 2021 NRL season.
 The club would finish the year in 10th place on the table and miss out on the finals.

 2022

 Tapine played a total of 25 matches for Canberra in the 2022 NRL season as the club finished 8th on the table and qualified for the finals.
 Tapine played in both finals matches as Canberra were eliminated in the second week by Parramatta.

 2023

 Tapine played a total of 24 matches for Canberra in the 2023 NRL season as the club finished 8th on the table and qualified for the finals.
 Tapine played in the clubs elimination finals loss against Newcastle.

 2024

 Tapine played 24 games for Canberra in the 2024 NRL season as the club finished 9th on the table.

 2025

 Tapine played 23 games for Canberra in the 2025 NRL season as the club claimed the Minor Premiership.
 He played in both finals matches as Canberra went out in straight sets losing to both Brisbane and Cronulla.

+2026

+On 3 April, Tapine quietly re-signed with the Canberra outfit until the end of 2028.

+Tapine played every game for Canberra in the 2026 NRL season as the club finished 11th on the table and missed the finals.